JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

 #### New Plugins

 Now a new, more flexible schema of packing is recommended.
 The plugin name root directory inside the plugin archive is no longer required.
 The agent plugin name now is obtained from the `PluginName.zip` file name.
-The archive needs to include the plugin descriptor, `teamcity\-plugin.xml`, [see below]().
+The archive needs to include the plugin descriptor, `teamcity-plugin.xml`, [see below](#Plugin Descriptor).

 ```shell
 agent-plugin-name.zip